JS Labs / Evidence-led analysis

 elm1nst3r/GHOST-osint-crm

-7 issues filedObserved pattern: security and operations language in public docs, but issue-backed evidence of weak authorization and unsafe operational exposure in code.
+17 issues filedObserved pattern: security and operations language in public docs, but issue-backed evidence of weak authorization, unsafe operational exposure, public investigative geodata, and anonymous mutation paths in code.

 Why it stands out